Hampstead Heath Mysteries ~ GHOSTS!

 She is swathed in a white shroud, and her long plaited hair hangs untidily across her shoulder.

-Few people can fail to have sympathy for the plight that left this poor girls spirit earthbound, for she is said to have been a young girl whose parents, having dropped her off at a dentist that once stood opposite the William IV -
+Few people can fail to have sympathy for the plight that left this poor girls spirit earthbound, for she is said to have been a young girl whose parents, having dropped her off at a dentist that once stood opposite the William IV -(various versions of the tale place the date at some stage in the early 20th century) – came over to the pub and left their daughter to endure the ordeal alone.

 So traumatic did she find the experience that she killed herself rather than keep her next appointment, and ever since her ghost occasionally peeps in at the windows of the William IV seeking the parents who, not content with leaving her to face the whining terror of the dentists drill alone, have apparently, also abandoned her to face eternity alone as well.